Jazqa/kwin-quarter-tiling/README.md

 ## Help
 - To install, move or clone to ~/.local/share/kwin/scripts and enable the script via KWin scripts, I'll "package" it later
 - It's in a very early state so if it crashes (no notification, it'll just stop tiling), disable and enable it via KWin scripts
-- **Note:** If you remove a workspace, all of the tiled clients will also be closed
+- **Note:** If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed
 - By default, Meta+F excludes the **active window** from the script
-- Workspaces are not automatically removed (it crashes Plasma, I'm still looking into it)
+- Virtual desktops are not automatically removed (it crashes Plasma, I'm still looking into it)
 - Spotify can not be recognized or automatically excluded, if you use Spotify, manually exclude it with Meta+F each launch to avoid trouble